 Your go-to guide for waste & recycling in the Twin Cities.

 Appliance Recycling Centers of America, Inc. (ARCA), a publicly Minnesota based company (NASDAQ:ARCI) is a pioneer in providing turnkey appliance management services for energy efficiency initiatives.
 One of the nation’s largest recyclers of major household appliances, ARCA currently serves more than 250 sponsors of energy efficiency programs across the U.S. and Canada.
 Call to schedule a pick-up.
-Accepts only appliances in working order.
 Visit the website or call for details.

 April - November: Wed.
 Noon - 7 PM Thurs.
 Noon - 6 PM Fri.
 10 AM - 4 PM Sat.
 8 AM - Noon

 December - March: Wed.
 Noon - 7 PM Thurs.
 11 AM - 5 PM Sat.
 8 AM - Noon Call for closed days.

 Monday - Thursday: 8 a.m. - 6 p.m.
 Friday: 8 a.m. - 5 p.m.
 Saturday: 9 a.m. - 3 p.m.

 Monday & Thursday: 9AM-7PMTuesday, Wednesday, Friday: 9AM-3PMSaturday: 9AM-1PM

 Call for closed days.